-- Internship is organised, executed and monitored by the Research & Development Cell (RDC) of the institution. - Since the internship is time bound, a research supervisor is assigned to the interns for sharing expertise and follow up of their Internship Progress. - o Orientation sessions and interaction faculty-wise was initiated. - A Nodal Officer was appointed along with four block-wise coordinators to harness the possibilities and effectively implement internship at department level. - o Internship Report Format is drafted for maintaining the uniformity in reporting ethos. - Organization (IPO) is any organization, HEI, philanthropy, farmer, government organization, R&D institutions, research labs, artisans, enterprises, institution/person of eminence, cooperatives, corporates providing an opportunity to the student for Internship during the programme. - The Nodal Officers along with the block coordinators must be approached in case of any issues and will be responsible for any official registration, enrollment and upkeep of the internship programme and the students. - o Internship Supervisors/ Mentors are appointed and a lot of students are assigned to them who inturn are responsible to ensure the authenticity of the internship certificate provided and monitor the hours of the work undertaken by the interns.
+- Internship is organised, executed and monitored by the Research & Development Cell (RDC) of the institution. - Since the internship is time bound, a research supervisor is assigned to the interns for sharing expertise and follow up of their Internship Progress. - o Orientation sessions and interaction faculty-wise was initiated. - A Nodal Officer was appointed along with four block-wise coordinators to harness the possibilities and effectively implement internship at department level. - o Internship Report Format is drafted for maintaining the uniformity in reporting ethos. - The Nodal Officer is in charge of corresponding with the Internship Providing Organization (IPO) is any organization, HEI, philanthropy, farmer, government organization, R&D institutions, research labs, artisans, enterprises, institution/person of eminence, cooperatives, corporates providing an opportunity to the student for Internship during the programme. - The Nodal Officers along with the block coordinators must be approached in case of any issues and will be responsible for any official registration, enrollment and upkeep of the internship programme and the students. - o Internship Supervisors/ Mentors are appointed and a lot of students are assigned to them who inturn are responsible to ensure the authenticity of the internship certificate provided and monitor the hours of the work undertaken by the interns.